 Illustrated by: Wayne Reid

-Published as graphic novel
+Published as 3 issues and graphic novel

 Black and White print

 Depiction of the epic saga of the Zulu warriors which were formed by Shaka Zulu and his descendants.
 As the mighty British Empire attempted to flex their muscles in South Africa, they were dealt their worse military defeat...one that Prime Minister Disreali said was the beginning of the end for the British Empire.
 Yet, on the same day, the British managed to secure one of their greatest victories and one that had more Victorian Crosses issued than any battle previous or since.
 Dramatic events which still has repercussions today.

 The Zulus.
 They were seen as a minor problem to the British army stationed in South Africa.
 But they had to be dealt with like the natives in Australia and Canada.
 Britain could then form an alliance with all the different nations that made up the region of South Africa.
 Goaded into battle by British diplomacy, the Zulus realized that they had to strike first if they had any hope of defeating the premiere military force of the world at the time.